mohammad-naimur-rahman/bookworm-frontend/README.md

 3. Create `.env` and put necessary values (Follow `.env.example`)

-4. Run locally in development server
+4. Run locally in the development server

 ```bash
 pnpm dev
 ```

-5. Go to `http:localhost:3000` to access the project 1.
+5. Go to `http://localhost:3000` to access the project

-1. For running the backend part, follow the instructions from [the backend repository](https://github.com/mohammad-naimur-rahman/bookworm-backend)
+6. For running the backend part, follow the instructions from [the backend repository](https://github.com/mohammad-naimur-rahman/bookworm-backend)

-If you find this project useful or interesting, don't forget to star the repository 🌟!
-Collaborators are also welcome to contribute and improve the project 💗
+If you find this project useful or interesting, don't forget to give a star to the repository! 🌟 Collaborators are also welcome to contribute and improve the project! 💗

 🌟🤝 Happy book listing with Bookworm!